raganwald/braythwayt.com/_posts/2013-11-02-toronto-you-re-being-trolled.md

 And so, all this debate about whether he smokes crack is irrelevant.
 Suggestions of rehab are a complete side-show.
 Rob Ford doesn't need to go to rehab to get elected.
 He simply needs to do the job he was hired to do:

-Distract, Disrupt, and Delay Toronto, so that the people angry with Toronto can sit back and enjoy a good trolling.
+Disrupt Toronto, Delay Toronto, and Distract Toronto.
+All so that the people angry with Toronto can sit back and enjoy a good trolling.
+And when you make the mistake of trying to reason with them, you're playing into their hands.

+Don't do that, Toronto.
+[Don't feed the trolls](http://rationalwiki.org/wiki/Don't_feed_the_Troll#Treatment).